CyberRaptors/SharpFTC/README.md

 SharpFTC allows teams and developers to communicate with the First Tech Challenge Robot Controller interface using C# and the .NET runtime.
 This repository contains the libraries needed for SharpFTC; the actual quickstart project can be found at [](not_added_yet).

-Currently still under heavy testing.
+**NOTE: THIS PROJECT IS STILL UNDER PRELIMINARY DEVELOPMENT AND CURRENTLY DOES NOT CONTAIN THE FUNCTIONALITY TO EXECUTE BASIC OPMODES**

+Currently **untested**.
 If something breaks, please report it as a Github issue.
+Contributing by running tests on real FTC robots and environments is encouraged and is a huge help to the project.

+Notes on contributing via pull requests will be published once the project's core functionality is implemented.

 ## Components